eclipse-che/che-docs/src/main/_docs/user-management/user-management-permissions.md

 | Permission      | Description                                             |
 | --------------- | ------------------------------------------------------- |
-| read            | Allows reading a workspace's configuration.
+| read            | Allows reading workspace configuration.
 | use             | Allows using a workspace and interacting with it.
 | run             | Allows starting and stopping a workspace.
 | configure       | Allows defining and changing a workspace configuration.